sunethma/P3D-FusionNet-backend/README.md

 # 📦 P3D-FusionNet: Single-View 3D Reconstruction

+## 📘 Project Overview: P3D-FusionNet

-P3D-FusionNet is my Final Year Project, built on top of the [3D-RETR (BMVC 2021)](https://www.bmvc2021-virtualconference.com/conference/papers/paper_1112.html) framework.
+P3D-FusionNet is my Final Year Project, built on top of the 3D-RETR [(BMVC 2021)](https://www.bmvc2021-virtualconference.com/conference/papers/paper_1112.html).
-It reconstructs 3D voxel models from single 2D images, enhanced with Transformer-in-Transformer (TNT) feature extraction and Performer-based attention for efficient computation.
+It reconstructs 3D voxel models from single 2D images, enhanced with Transformer-in-Transformer (TNT) feature extraction and Performer-based scalable attention for efficient computation.

+## 🔍 Research Motivation & Gaps

+Single-view 3D reconstruction remains one of the most challenging problems in computer vision because a single image provides limited spatial and depth information.
+Existing approaches have the following gaps:

+CNN-based methods → struggle with static feature extraction and often lose fine structural details.

+Transformer-based methods → powerful but computationally expensive, not optimized for efficiency in real-time or memory-sensitive scenarios.

+Feature extraction → current methods often fail to capture contextual and hierarchical spatial relationships, leading to inaccurate reconstructions for complex shapes.

+## 🚀 Our Contribution

+P3D-FusionNet addresses these issues with a hybrid architecture that improves both accuracy and efficiency:

+TNT-based hierarchical feature extraction → preserves contextual and spatial details from 2D images.

+Performer attention → reduces computational complexity while scaling effectively to larger inputs.

+Voxel-based output generation → provides memory-efficient and high-quality 3D representations.

+## 📌 Significance

+Produces more detailed 3D reconstructions from a single image.

+Optimized for accuracy + speed, making it suitable for real-time applications and limited-resource environments.

+Serves as a research contribution in advancing hybrid neural architectures for single-view 3D reconstruction.

 🚀 A deployed demo (backend + trained model) is available on Hugging Face Spaces: